Skip to content

 Users of the FAssets system can mint and redeem FAssets, allowing tokens on blockchains that do not support smart contracts to be used trustlessly with smart contracts on the Flare blockchain.

-This guide provides the following information:
+This guide is for advanced users who having some experiencing using a terminal.
+It provides the following information:

 • How to set up the FAssets command-line tool.